yguitton/training-material/topics/single-cell/tutorials/scrna-case_basic-pipeline/tutorial.md

 Now it's the fun bit!
 We can see where genes are expressed, and start considering and interpreting the biology of it.
 At this point, it's really about what information you want to get from your data - the following is only the tip of the iceberg.
 However, a brief exploration is good, because it may help give you ideas going forward with for your own data.
 Let us start interrogating our data!

+> <warning-title>Your results may look different!</warning-title>
+> These tools rely on machine learning, which involves randomisation.
+While we have used the options to 'set random seed' to 1 where we can, it's not perfect at ensuring every analysis is identical.
+> - Your results may look different
+> - Your clusters may be in different orders
+> You will have to adjust your annotation and interpretation accordingly...which is exactly what scientists have to do!
+{: .warning}

 ## Biological Interpretation

 > <question-title>Appearance is everything</question-title>